I received my Novice license, WN2TVU in late 1973, about a year after my discharge from the U.S. Navy and upgraded to General in 1975.

-I work strictly CW when on HF bands and couldn't tell you where the mic for my rig is.
+I work strictly CW on the HF bands.
 On good days I can usually manage to copy around 40 wpm and currently I can send about 33 wpm without too many mistakes.
 I'm working on getting my sending speed up to at least 35 wpm so if you enjoy QRQ CW please give me a call if you hear my CQ.
-The recent purchase of a Begali Simplex Mono single lever paddle has helped my sending quite a bit.
+After trying several different types, I decided to use a Begali Simplex Mono paddle.

 My current rig is a Kenwood TS-590S.
 My original antenna was an "Off Center Fed" Dipole/Windom running roughly NNE/SSW with the feed point up about 35' in the trees .
 Overall the antenna is 132' in length with one leg 44 ft. long and the other 88 ft.
 In order to obtain a 50 ohm match there is a 4:1 balun at the feed point.
 It is designed to be used on 80 through 6 meters, including the W.A.R.C. bands.
 If you have the room, I highly recommend this antenna design.

-In the summer of 2013 I completed building my 2nd antenna, a K4KIO 6 band (6-20 meters) broadband Hexbeam, and after hiring a tree trimming company who put it in place, it is on the roof of my shed.
+In the summer of 2013 I purchased a K4KIO 6 band (6-20 meters) broadband Hexbeam, and after hiring a tree trimming company who put it in place, it is on the roof of my shed.
 The top of the antenna is about 30 feet off the ground, at the top of a 10' mast, on my homebrew 8' tower.
 Here is a website that gives an in depth, yet easy to understand, explanation of how the Hexbeam design works. http://www.karinya.net/g3txq/hexbeam/broadband_tech/

 In addition to ham radio my hobbies include photography & genealogy.
 The picture on my QSL card is a shot of the Great South Bay here on Long Island I took in December 2011.
 I have traced my family tree back to the late 1400's in Germany (where they have the most amazing records).
 On my English side I have gone back to the late 1500's.
 On my Dutch side, the mid 1500's, but only the late 1700's on my Irish side.
-My Dutch ancestors were the first to come to America in the mid 1600's.
+My first ancestors to come to America were Dutch, arriving in the mid 1600's.
 At last count I have at least 7 direct ancestors who fought in the American Revolutionary War.

 So many hobbies, so little time.